Sainte-Agathe-des-Monts

-The town has been twinned with Lagny-sur-Marne, France since 1969 and Saranac Lake, New York since 2002.
+The town has been twinned with Lagny-sur-Marne, France, since 1969 and Saranac Lake, New York, since 2002.

 History

 Settlement

-In 1849, the first families arrived on the northern fringe of the area, a settlement established by Augustin-Norbert Morin.
+In 1849, the first families arrived on the northern fringe of the area, which was a settlement established by Augustin-Norbert Morin.

 Beginning in 1850, a rapid colonization of the region began.
 The arriving families were primarily of French Catholic background.
 The village is centred on a Catholic church built in 1904.
 In 1865, the land on which the church stands was donated to the parish by Dr. Luc-Eusèbe Larocque, brother of the Monsignor.
 Dr. Larocque had amassed a fortune in the California Gold Rush and had decided to live the life of a seigneur.
 He bought several farms around Lac à la Truite (Trout Lake) and area but was too kind-hearted to ask for the rents.
 There is also a smaller Anglican church, "Holy Trinity Anglican Parish", in the town.
 In 1926 the Lord Bishop of the Anglican Church of Montreal presided over the dedication of the current building.
 The English Protestant community grew from the time the train first arrived in 1892.